Product structure of graph classes with strongly sublinear separators: Star Partitions

 \cref{SepSPW} shows that \cref{SSS} $\Rightarrow$ \cref{SSspw} in \cref{Primary}, which completes the proof of \cref{Primary}.

 As a concrete example, if $\GG$ is any hereditary graph class with $\sep(\GG)\in O(n^{1/2})$, then $\spw(\GG)\in O(n^{2/3})$.
 For example, for every $n$-vertex planar graph $G$,

 We now show this bound is tight.
 Consider a graph $G$ with $\tpw(G)\leq k$.
 A proper 2-colouring of the underlying tree determines an improper 2-colouring of $G$ such that each monochromatic component has at most $k$ vertices. \citet{LMST08} described an infinite class $\GG$ of planar graphs, such that every 2-colouring of any $n$-vertex graph in $\GG$ has a monochromatic component of order $\Omega(n^{2/3})$.
 So the $O(n^{2/3})$ upper bound on the tree-partition-width of planar graphs is tight.
-Also, note that it follows from the isoperimetric inequality of \citet{BL91} that the $\sqrt{n}\times \sqrt{n}$ grid has star-partition-width $\Theta(n^{2/3})$ (although the tree-partition-width is obviously $\Theta(n^{1/2})$).